-18.1 Disaggregated revenue information
+19.1 Disaggregated revenue information

-Having regard to the nature of contarct with customer, there is only one category of revenue.
-Hence disclosure of disaggregation of revenue is not given.
+Having regard to the nature of contarct with customer, there is only one type of category of revenue, hence disclosure of disaggregation of revenue is not required.

-18.2 Trade receivables and contract balances
+19.2 Trade receivables and contract balances

-The company classifies the right to consideration in exchange for delieverables as either receivable or unbilled revenue.
-A receivable is a right to consideration that is unconditional upon passage of time.
-Revenue for such services are recognised as related services are performed.
+The company classifies the right to consideration in exchange for deleverables as either receivable of unbilled revenue.
+A receivable is a right to consideration that is unconditional uopn passage of time.
+Revenue for such services are recodnised as related services are performed .
 Revenue in excess of billings is recorded as unbilled revenue and is classified as financial asset for those cases as right to consideration is unconditional as passage of time.
 Invoicing to the customer is based on milestones as defined in the contract.

-18.3 The transaction price allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 March,2019 are as follows:
+19.3 The transaction price allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 March 2020 are, as follows:

-The aggregate value of performance obligations that are completely or partially unsatisfied as at March 31,2019 is Rs.12,249.08 Millions.
-Out of this the Company expect to recognise revenue around Rs.
-4,101.15 Millions in next year and remaining thereafter.
-Remaining performance obligation estimates are subject to change and affected by several factors inlcuding terminations, change of scope of contracts, occurrence of same is expected to be remote.
+The aggregate value of performance obligations that are completely or partially unsatisfied as at March 31,2020 is Rs.10,846.08 Millions.
+Out of this the Company expect to recognise revenue around Rs.2,595.21 Millions in next year and remaining thereafter.
+Remaining